What Is Agentic AI? A Plain-English Business Guide

 - Customer support: resolving order-status, returns and account questions end-to-end, not just deflecting them to an FAQ.

-The pattern: agentic AI shines on work that is frequent, rule-adjacent but not rule-identical, and spread across systems — exactly the work that eats staff time and resists classic automation.
+The pattern: agentic AI shines on work that is frequent, rule-adjacent but not rule-identical, and spread across systems, exactly the work that eats staff time and resists classic automation.
+Each of those is an agentic workflow, a bounded process with a trigger, real tools and a named point where a human decides, and there are only five patterns you need to build one.

 Where the hype outruns reality